Employee Tax Forms

 Scholarships & Fellowships

-- Non-resident fellowship/scholarship recipients are subject to taxation on their paychecks unless the money will be used for educational purposes outside the U.S. Please contact Payroll for details and include the Statement for Independent Educational Activities Conducted Outside the U.S. along with the appointment/position form.
+- Non-resident scholarship/ fellowship stipends that will be used for educational purposes outside the U.S. may be exempt from U.S. taxation if certain requirements are met.
+Please complete the Statement for Independent Educational Activities Conducted Outside the U.S. along with the appointment/position form.

 Social Security (OASDI) and Medicare Tax for Students